-The museum houses three rotating exhibits featuring information on local history and a gift shop.
+The History Center Museum of San Luis Obispo County houses three rotating exhibits featuring information on local history and a bookstore.
 Visitors are invited to come explore the museum themselves, however docents are available to provide guided tours for adult and student groups upon prior reservation.

 Established by Father Junipero Serra in 1772, Mission San Luis Obispo de Tolosa is the fifth California mission and still stands in the heart of Downtown San Luis Obispo.
-Learn the history of its existence at the museum and tour the grounds to see the architectural design for free.
+The museum holds artifacts from the Native American, American settlement and Mission eras.
+Learn the history of the Mission’s existence at the museum and tour the grounds to see the architectural design for free.
 Docent led tours for organizations or schools are available upon request.

-The Monday Club, designed by Julia Morgan, the famous architect known for her work on Hearst Castle, is now listed on the National Register of Historic Buildings.
+The Monday Club, designed by Hearst Castle architect Julia Morgan, the first licensed woman architect in California, is now listed on the National Register of Historic Buildings.
 Established as a meeting place for a dedicated women’s group in the community, the Monday Club of San Luis Obispo offers free guided tours to the public every Monday in addition to being available to rent for events.
-Member docents share Monday Club’s history while touring the visitors through the historic clubhouse.
+Member docents share Monday Club’s history while taking visitors through the historic clubhouse’s architecture.

 Free for Children 2 and under

 FREE Moonlight Hours: Every Third Thursday from 5 p.m. – 8 p.m.